nitsaw09/temperature-chart/README.md

 3. To run Server ```npm run server```
 4. To run client and server concurrently ```npm run dev```
 5. Go to browser ```http://localhost:3000``` to view the app.
-6. Select the city from list and click weather button to view the weather data.

 ## Docker
 ```npm run docker:up```